 To enroll in a bachelor's degree program, you must have graduated high school or passed the GED exam.
 Because we value your professional experience, most of our programs do not require standardized tests like the SAT or ACT.Visit undergraduate admissions for more information.

-To be admitted to a graduate certificate or master's degree, you must have earned a bachelor's degree from a regionally accredited degree-granting university or college.
+To be admitted to a graduate certificate or master's degree program, you must have earned a bachelor's degree from a regionally accredited degree-granting university or college.
+Degrees from other accredited institutions may be considered on a case-by-case basis.
 An official transcript must be received from your previous institution for admission.
 Graduate Record Examination (known as GRE) or Graduate Management Admission Test (known as GMAT) scores are not required.
 Depending on your chosen program, you may be required to fulfill other requirements and provide documentation before an admission decision can be made.
 See individual program descriptions for more details.
 Visit graduate admissions for more information.

 The nonrefundable application fee for a bachelor's or master's program is $50 , while the fee for a doctoral degree program is $100.

-Contact an admissions counselor for help with the admissions process or to walk through the online application together.
+Contact an admissions advisor for help with the admissions process or to walk through the online application together.

 I am interested in changing careers.
 Can I apply to a graduate degree in a field that's different from my undergraduate degree? +